-The Datamate 2200 has the capability of a two-stage batch controller.
-The start and stop of the batch may be controlled from the start and stop buttons on the keypad or from remote start/stop push buttons.
-These push buttons should be of the normally open, momentary contact type.
+The NexGen SFT100 transmitter features an optional batch controller.
+The start and stop of the batch must be operated from remote start/stop push button inputs for batch control.
+These push buttons should be of the normally-open, momentary-contact type.
 Figure 6.3.1 outlines the remote start/stop connector.